+The authors thankfully acknowledge Joost Holslag for his feedback and discussion on openEHR.

 Conflicts of interests

 DK received funding from PharmAccess as a contractor to conduct the work on LMICs reported here.
 MB/Ona is the core developer of the open-source OpenSRP 2 framework.